mburrows/Marlin-DBot/README.md

 Confirmed working for Marlin `2.0.x`, specifically `2.0.5.3`

 You need to take these files and copy (link) them into the `Marlin` sub-directory of the Marlin firmware repo.
 These files replace the existing `.h` files in that directory.
-If you are interested in my modifications use your favourite diff tool to see what I have changed.
+If you are interested in my modifications use your favourite git diff tool to see what I have changed.